 A two-page statement (500-750 words) presenting your reasons for undertaking the proposed plan, its academic and non-academic components, the dates you would be abroad, and your projected itinerary.
 For independent research projects (i.e., as opposed to participation in organized programs), attached to the statement should be a short bibliography of at least five (5) items, including books, articles, and ancient sources that you will use in the course of your research.
 The statement must include footnotes or parenthetical references to the works cited in the bibliography.

-A budget form including all anticipated expenses, even those that will be covered by other sources.
+A completed budget form, including all anticipated expenses, even those that will be covered by other sources.

 Your proposal should be formulated only after consultation with a Classics Department faculty member.